morganestes/sublime-recess/README.md

     `%APPDATA%/Sublime Text 2/Packages/`

 ### Usage ###
 **Configure:** Open Recess.sublime-build and change the options to fit your needs.
-I recommend leaving in `--stripColors true` since it displays in the ST2 pane weird without it.
+I recommend leaving in `--stripColors true` since it displays in the ST2 console window weird without it.

 There are three ways to run it:

 1. Right-click in the window and select the options from the Recess menu.
-2. Ctrl+Shift+R on your keyboard for linting, Ctrl+Shift+Alt+R for compiling.
+2. `Ctrl+Shift+R` on your keyboard for linting, `Ctrl+Shift+Alt+R` for compiling.
-3. Use Ctrl+Shif+P to open the Command Pallete.
+3. Use `Ctrl+Shift+P` to open the Command Pallete.
 Type "Recess" to get the commands to choose from.